Testing recommendations for ortho-phthalates

 Public interest organizations such as the Coalition for Safer Food Processing and Packaging and the Ecology Center have also tested food service gloves and dairy farm equipment for o-phthalates to identify contamination and intentional uses.
 Fourteen percent of food-handling gloves contained up to 40% of some o-phthalates.

-Although less studied, other food contact materials including packaging, especially from recycled paper and board, handling equipment and some printing inks are also potential sources because o-phthalates are not chemically bound to the materials where they are added, they migrate out contributing to the deterioration of the materials and contamination of food processing areas.
+Other food contact materials including packaging, especially from recycled paper-board, manufacturing handling equipment and some adhesives and printing inks are also potential sources because o-phthalates are not chemically bound to the materials where they are added, they migrate out contributing to the deterioration of the materials and contamination of food processing areas.